-- (i) through the SSO (if mutually agreed between the parties: SSO and market participant being a storage user); - (ii) by the market participant itself, if registered as RRM; or - (iii) by a third party RRM, authorised by the market participant being a storage user. - III.4.7. [\\NEW 16 December 2022\\] In some Member States, there are no nominations required for gas deliveries to national exit points.
-This means allocation is based on metering data.
-In this case:
+- (i) through the SSO (if mutually agreed between the parties: SSO and market participant being a storage user); - (ii) by the market participant itself, if registered as RRM; or - (iii) by a third party RRM, authorised by the market participant being a storage user.

-1) Does the TSO have the obligation to report to ACER primary allocation?
-If so, which data should be reported?
+III.4.7.
+In some Member States, there are no nominations required for deliveries to national points. qas exit This means allocation is based on metering data.
+In this case: 1) Does the TSO have the obligation to report to ACER primary allocation?
+If which data should be so, reported?
 2) Does the TSO have the obligation to report to ACER day-ahead nominations and final re-nominations of booked capacities?
 If so, which data should be reported?